DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 In this paper, we investigate whether the same effect is visible on a global scale, where each country's grain yield for a given year is represented as a single data point, or whether on the contrary, other determinants of differences in yield between countries overshadow the effect of fertilizer at scale.

+Furthermore, we look at the trajectories of certain countries along the fertilizer saturation curve over time.
+The focus, however, is not upon time series analysis.

 To simplify the analysis, we will restrict our attention to grain crops because (1) most countries produce significant quantities of at least one grain crop, (2) yields across different grain crops are highly correlated with one another, and (3) grain crops account for more than half of all calories consumed in the world and are therefore of extreme practical importance.

 ## Data

-The Grain ield data comes from [Our World in Data](https://ourworldindata.org/crop-yields), and the fertilizer usage data comes from [The World Bank](https://data.worldbank.org/indicator/AG.CON.FERT.PT.ZS)
+The grain yield data comes from [Our World in Data](https://ourworldindata.org/crop-yields), and the fertilizer usage data comes from [The World Bank](https://data.worldbank.org/indicator/AG.CON.FERT.PT.ZS).

 We begin by considering the data for a single year single year, 2020, because that is the most recent year for which complete data is available.
+Later, we extend our analysis backwards in time.

 ## Exploratory Visualation

 ## Logistic Transformation

 ## Grid Search for Logistic Parameter

+## Clustering Analysis

 ## Reverse Causality